An Antidote for Hawkmoths: On the prevalence of structural chaos in non-linear modeling: Introduction

 In other words, there are many cases in which model error destroys forecast skill faster than the ordinary or ``classical" chaos inherent in the real-world attractor.\footnote{(Palmer et al, 2014).} These are cases in which model structure uncertainty is more serious than initial condition uncertainty.
 Let's call this intuitively characterized state of affairs ``structural chaos" and leave it for now as an intuitive, not-precisely-defined notion.
 (It must remain somewhat informal since it is defined in pragmatic terms---dependent on the circumstances and aims of the modeler.)
 This much is clear: if we confine ourselves to the domain of informal intuitive language, then the question ``is there ever structural chaos in weather and climate modeling?'' can clearly be answered in the affirmative.
-If this were all someone meant by a ``hawkmoth effect," then we would concur that the hawkmoth effect was a genuine problem in certain situations.

 But this leaves open two extremely important sets of questions.
 The first is: ``How common is this state of affairs?
 Can anything precise be said about a set or sets of models in which this state of affairs is ubiquitous?
 Is there, perhaps, a set of models or circumstances in which it in some sense `generic'?"
 The second is: ``Are there precise, formal, mathematical results that could help us settle the first question for us?''
 This would obviously require a precise mathematical definition of structural chaos.
 Does one exist that is useful here?
 Failing that, are there lessons to be drawn from the study of toy models about how often to expect these states of affairs in somehow-comparable non-toy systems?
 Or, contrarily, \textit{are we forced to examine the empirical evidence on a case-by-case basis to learn which models are sensitively dependent on model structure}?
 And are we forced to examine the empirical evidence on a case by case basis to learn \textit{which are the circumstances in which model error destroys forecast skill faster than the chaos inherent in the real world attractor}?